sketch-hq/SketchAPI/docs-website/pages/plugins-debug-plugin.md

   - /introduction/preferences/

 order: 103
+excerpt: Debug and inspect your plugin with the help of logs, Safari Web Inspector and the Sketch DevTools plugin
 ---

 Debug and inspect your plugin with the help of logs, Safari Web Inspector and the Sketch DevTools plugin.